boennecd/mmcif/README.md

 # set the covariance matrix
 Sigma <- c(0.306, 0.008, -0.138, 0.197, 0.008, 0.759, 0.251,
 -0.25, -0.138, 0.251, 0.756, -0.319, 0.197, -0.25, -0.319, 0.903) |>
-  matrix(4)
+  matrix(2L * n_causes)
 ```

 Next, we assign a function to simulate clusters.
-The cluster size is
+The cluster sizes are
 uniformly sampled from two to the maximum size.
-The censoring time is
+The censoring times are
 drawn from a uniform distribution from zero to
 ![3\\delta](https://render.githubusercontent.com/render/math?math=3%5Cdelta "3\delta").